Unitary transformations within density matrix embedding approaches: A novel perspective on the self-consistent scheme for electronic structure calculation: Introduction

-The embedding approach can be formulated using a variety of theoretical frameworks, including density functional theory~\cite{gordon_theory_1972,gordon_density_2017,govind_electronic-structure_1999,senjean_local_2017}, other reduced static quantities based method such as the one-body reduced density matrix functional theory~\cite{sekaran_householder_2021,sekaran_local_2022,yalouz_quantum_2022,senjean_site-occupation_2018,senjean_projected_2019,lanata2023derivation}, wave function theory~\cite{marecat_recursive_2022,lacombe_embedding_2020}, and Green's function theory~\cite{muller-hartmann_correlated_1988,georges_dynamical_1996,georges_hubbard_1992,senechal_spectral_2000,mazouin_site-occupation_2019,weng_embedded_2022,ayral_dynamical_2017,zgid_dynamical_2011}.
-Following the general embedding framework, density matrix embedding theory (DMET)~\cite{knizia_density_2012} has been recently highlighted due to its ability to capture local correlation in molecules and periodic systems~\cite{wouters_practical_2016,bulik_density_2014,cui_efficient_2020,zheng_cluster_2017,ye_bootstrap_2019,ricke_performance_2017}.
-Within the DMET method, the extended system is divided into several fragments.
-Each fragment is separately embedded with few additional orbitals called {\it bath} such that the solution of the fragment+bath {\it cluster} is affordable using full configuration interaction approach.
-Instead of an explicit reconstruction of the solution of the extended system from the cluster local properties, self-consistency is obtained within DMET by searching for an effective low-level auxiliary system for which local one-body reduced density-matrices (1-RDMs) match the entire embedding cluster 1-RDMs.
-This approach has been shown to provide an efficient, accurate and affordable way for studying the electronic structure of strongly correlated materials~\cite{pham_periodic_2020,cui_ground-state_2020,mitra_periodic_2022}.
-Recently, Cances et al. have carried out rigorous investigation of DMET into the mathematical aspects, as detailed in their study ~\cite{cances2023mathematical}.
-In addition, extensions to DMET have been proposed for the study of strongly correlated systems, which allows for the treatment of open-shell systems~\cite{mitra_excited_2021} and the calculation of excited states with the energy-weighted RDM~\cite{fertitta_energy-weighted_2019}, for example.
 In this paper, we present an alternative self-consistent DaC algorithm to access ground state properties of correlated systems that is fully based on the 1-RDM.
 Concerning the division of the full system we follow the recent work of Sekaran \etal ~\cite{sekaran_householder_2021,sekaran_local_2022,yalouz_quantum_2022,sekaran_unified_2023} that provide a systematic and optimal construction of embedding clusters by means of a unitary transformation in the one-electron Hilbert space, which can be interpreted geometrically as a reflection and is defined as a functional of the 1-RDM.
 The exact wave function of the cluster and reduced quantities such as the local 1- and 2-RDMs can be computed for instance using the Lanczos algorithm.
-Importantly, we propose here to achieve the "conquest" by introducing a reconstruction scheme for the full-system 1-RDM from all cluster 1-RDMs.
+Importantly, we propose here to achieve the ``conquest'' by introducing a reconstruction scheme for the full-system 1-RDM from all cluster 1-RDMs.
 More precisely, we define self-consistent conditions for obtaining iterative DaC algorithms.
 Note that the reconstruction protocol allows to obtain non-idempotent 1-RDM for the extended system, {\it i.e.} that are not associated to a single Slater determinant.
 As a proof of concept, results are presented and compared with the standard DMET approach in the context of the one-dimensional Hubbard model, for which exact results are available.
 The extension to ab-initio Hamiltonians is straightforward and discussed in light of the presented and encouraging results hereafter.